 CC: When CC display mode is selected in two page mode, only one window may be used for CC/OSD and the other either Text or Video.
-Two page CC display side by side is not possible.
+Two page CC display (either captions or OSD) side-by-side is not possible because there is only one area of memory available for the CC data.